Robert L. May

-Robert L. May (July 27, 1905 – August 11, 1976) was an American retailer.
+Robert Lewis May (July 27, 1905 – August 11, 1976) was an American retailer.
 He was best known for creating the fictional character Rudolph the Red-Nosed Reindeer.

 Early life

 Robert Lewis May was born in Arverne, Long Island, New York, and grew up in a fairly affluent secular Jewish home in New Rochelle, New York.
 His parents were members of the Ethical Culture Society, which believed that morality is independent of theology.
 May grew up having no religious preference.
 He had a brother and two sisters.
-One of the sisters, Evelyn May, was the grandmother of economist Steven D. Levitt, who wrote the book Freakonomics.
-The other sister, Margaret, married songwriter Johnny Marks in 1947.
+One of his sisters, Evelyn May, was the grandmother of economist Steven D. Levitt, who wrote the book Freakonomics.
+His other sister, Margaret, married songwriter Johnny Marks in 1947.

 After graduating from Mayflower Elementary School in New Rochelle, New York in 1917, May attended Riverside Country Day School in Greenwich, Connecticut for one year.
 He went on to graduate from New Rochelle High School in 1922, and from Dartmouth College in 1926, where he was a member of Phi Beta Kappa, and received his A.B. magna cum laude.
 At Dartmouth, May majored in psychology, and was exposed to the work of Alfred Adler, whose thesis was that the basic human motivation is a striving for perfection and self-assertion that stems from a desire to overcome feelings of inferiority.
 Adler's impact on May is strongly suggested by the fact that several of the children's stories he later wrote involved a hero striving to overcome a physical handicap that had produced a deep sense of inferiority.